Thomas Wolfe: Early life

 Wolfe was born in Asheville, North Carolina, the youngest of eight children of William Oliver Wolfe (1851–1922) and Julia Elizabeth Westall (1860–1945).
 Six of the children lived to adulthood.
-His father, a successful stone carver, ran a gravestone business.
+His father, of Pennsylvania Dutch descent, was a successful stone carver and ran a gravestone business.

-W. O. Wolfe's business used an angel in the window to attract customers.
+W. O. Wolfe's business used an angel statue in the window to attract customers.
 Thomas Wolfe "described the angel in great detail" in a short story and in Look Homeward, Angel.
 The angel was sold and, while there was controversy over which one was the actual angel, the location of the "Thomas Wolfe angel" was determined in 1949 to be Oakdale Cemetery in Hendersonville, North Carolina.

 Wolfe's mother took in boarders and was active in acquiring real estate.
 In 1904, she opened a boarding house in St. Louis, Missouri, for the World's Fair.
 While the family was in St. Louis, Wolfe's 12-year-old brother, Grover, died of typhoid fever.

 In 1906, Julia Wolfe bought a boarding house named "Old Kentucky Home" at nearby 48 Spruce Street in Asheville, taking up residence there with her youngest son while the rest of the family remained at the Woodfin Street residence.
 Wolfe lived in the boarding house on Spruce Street until he went to college in 1916.
 It is now the Thomas Wolfe Memorial.
 Wolfe was closest to his brother Ben, whose early death at age 26 is chronicled in Look Homeward, Angel.
 Julia Wolfe bought and sold many properties, eventually becoming a successful real estate speculator.